vipulyaara/Foodie/README.md

 ## Architecture

-The architecture is built detailed and modular as possible.
-It scaled well during the development and it can scale well while adding new features.
-It can even be too-much-code (e.g. dependency injection) for an app this size, but it is meant to be scaled well.
+This app focuses on scalable, flexible and reactive app architecure.
+It can even be "too much code" (e.g. dependency injection) for an app this size, but it is meant to be scaled well.

 I am using an MVVM with interactors as an additional layer to enhance re-usability.
 The app uses following frameworks